Trump Downplays Russia in First Comments on Cyberattack

 SolarWinds’ customers include most Fortune 500 companies, and its U.S. government clients are rich with generals and spymasters.

-Associated Press writers Matthew Lee and Eric Tucker in Washington and Bobby Caina Calvan in Tallahassee, Florida, contributed to this report.
+Associated Press writers Frank Bajak in Boston, Eric Tucker in Washington and Bobby Caina Calvan in Tallahassee, Florida, contributed to this report.